zesinger/libserum/README.md

 mentioned in a file's header or in a sub-directory.
 Be aware of the fact that your own enhancements of libserum need to be licenced under a compatible licence.

+Anyway, any code, device or whatever linked to this file format must be called as "Serum something" and a link to this Github must be provided with it.

 Due to complicated dependency management on different platforms, these libraries are included as source code copy:
 * [miniz-cpp](https://github.com/tfussell/miniz-cpp) by Thomas Fussel